perfectmak/who-is-typing-pusher/README.md

 # Who is typing feature with Pusher
-This applications shows how to integrate Pusher with a Javascript application to implement a who is typing feature.
+This application shows how to integrate Pusher with a JavaScript application to implement a who is typing feature.

 # Requirements